 This is a 15-minute call where you can introduce each other to your businesses.
 You also can confirm if you will be able to truly provide value to your partner and if they’ll be open to a partnership.
 This will increase your odds of closing an eventual deal since you’re asking for a smaller commitment upfront and you’ll be asking for a bigger one later.

 The best way to talk to the right person is to get a personal introduction.
 You may have to go through a few rounds of introductions to get to the right person, but that’s totally fine.
 It beats a cold email.
 Besides, nothing is better than a qualified person giving another qualified person an introduction.

 I usually start by scouring LinkedIn.
 Check your LinkedIn network and see if anyone at the company you’re interested in has common connections with you.
 Identify your strongest connection (aka someone you feel the most comfortable asking) so you can email the person and ask for an introduction.

-I advise against the LinkedIn introductions since LinkedIn InMails have only a 25% open rate.
+I advise against LinkedIn introductions since LinkedIn InMails only have a 25% open rate.
 Although InMails are more “promotional” in nature, I know I personally fail to check my LinkedIn messages regardless of how I’m messaged since they go to my “social” folder on Gmail.
 The point is this: just go straight to their inbox if you can.